fortinet-solutions-cse/sdwan-advpn-reference/README.md

 ## Intro

-This repository contains FortiOS configuration templates for different SD-WAN topologies with ADVPN.
+This repository contains reference FortiOS configuration for SD-WAN topologies with ADVPN.
+It covers several popular topology variations.

+Under `rendered` directory, you will find several fully rendered examples with their respective diagrams.

+But more importantly, in addition to the rendered configuration examples, you will find **configuration templates** that allow you to customize and render the configuration for your own environment.
 All the templates are written in Jinja.
-Deployment variables can be defined in YAML, as demonstrated in several examples (see `example-*.yml` under each topology).
+Deployment variables can be defined in YAML, as demonstrated in several examples (see `example-*.yml` under each topology type).

 A simple renderer written in python is also provided (see `render_config.py`).
 It can render a single template for a specified device or an entire topology for all devices defined in YAML.